 Saturday, February 13, 2021

-The Water Dancer, A Review
+The Water Dancer, A Book Review

 "Trauma erases memory,” our instructor said during our most recent zoomed Literature/Discussion Class.
 The book we were discussing was The Water Dancer by Ta-Nahisi Coates who is also the author of the memoir Between the World and Me and of a Marvel Black Panther comic book series.